CSCfi/csc-user-guide/docs/computing/webinterface/index.md

 - View, download and upload files
 - Launch common graphical applications and connect to them directly from the browser
     - Jupyter
+    - Jupyter for courses: An interactive Jupyter session specifically for courses
     - RStudio
     - Visual Studio Code
     - and more